Beaver: Profile and Information

 Beavers have a head-and-body length of 31 to 47 in (80 to 120 cm), with a 9.8 to 19.7 in (25 to 50 cm) tail, a shoulder height of 12 to 24 in (30 to 60 ft), and a weight of 24 to 66 lb (11 to 30 kg).
 Both sexes are almost identical externally.

-A beaver coat has 12,000 to 23,000 hairs/cm3 and functions to keep it warm, protect it against the claws and teeth of predators, and also help it to float in water.
+A beaver coat has 12,000 to 23,000 hairs/cm3 and keeps it warm, protects it against predators’ claws and teeth, and helps it float in water.

-Its guard hairs are 2.0 to 2.4 in (5 to 6 cm) long and generally reddish-brown but can range from nearly black to yellowish-brown.
+Its guard hairs are 2.0 to 2.4 inches (5 to 6 cm) long and generally reddish-brown, but they can range from nearly black to yellowish-brown.

 The underfur is 0.79 to 1.18 in (2 to 3 cm) long and dark grey.
-Beavers are known to moult during the summer.
+Beavers are known to molt during the summer.

 Beavers possess massive skulls adapted for withstanding the biting forces generated by their powerful chewing muscles.
 Their 4 incisors grow continuously and are chisel-shaped.

-The outer enamel of the incisors is coloured orange (due to the presence of iron compounds) and is very thick.
+The outer enamel of the incisors is colored orange (due to the presence of iron compounds) and is very thick.

 The beaver’s ears, eyes, and nostrils are arranged so that its head can stay afloat while the body stays submerged.

-Beavers usually spend 5 – 6 minutes underwater per dive and are known to be able to hold their breath for as long as 15 minutes.
+Beavers usually spend 5 – 6 minutes underwater per dive and can hold their breath for as long as 15 minutes.

-Beavers have dexterous front feet, allowing them to grasp and also manipulate objects as well as groom and dig.
+Beavers have dexterous front feet, allowing them to grasp, manipulate objects, groom, and dig.

 The hind feet are larger than the forefeet and also have webbing between the toes.

 A beaver is capable of carrying objects while walking on its hind feet.
-The most distinctive part of the beaver is its flat, scaly tail which it uses to manoeuvre underwater.
+The most distinctive part of the beaver is its flat, scaly tail, which it uses to maneuver underwater.

 A beaver’s tail has a countercurrent blood vessel system and also stores fat.